 Overall Market Conditions.
-We expect that single-family mortgage loan delinquency and severity rates will continue their downward trend, but that single-family delinquency, default and severity rates will remain high compared with pre-housing crisis levels.
-Despite multifamily sector improvement at the national level, we expect certain local markets and properties will continue to exhibit weak fundamentals.
+We expect that single-family mortgage loan delinquency and severity rates will continue their downward trend, but that single-family serious delinquency, default and severity rates will remain high compared with prehousing crisis levels.
+Despite steady demand and stable fundamentals at the national level, the multifamily sector may continue to exhibit below average fundamentals in certain local markets and with certain properties.
 We expect the level of multifamily foreclosures for 2013 overall will generally remain commensurate with 2012 levels.
 Conditions may worsen if the unemployment rate increases on either a national or regional basis.

-We forecast that total originations in the U.S. single-family mortgage market in 2013 will decrease from 2012 levels by approximately 15% from an estimated \$1.92 trillion to \$1.63 trillion and that the amount of originations in the U.S. single-family mortgage market that are refinancings will decrease from an estimated \$1.40 trillion in 2012 to \$1.01 trillion in 2013.
-Our forecast of a decrease in refinancings is based in part on our expectation that mortgage rates will rise later this year.
-In the first quarter of 2013, refinancings comprised approximately 83% of our single-family business volume, compared with approximately 79% for all of 2012.
+We believe that the recent increase in mortgage rates and expected further mortgage rate increases this year will result in a decline in overall single-family mortgage originations in 2013 as compared with 2012, driven by a decline in refinancings.
+We currently forecast that total originations in the U.S. single-family mortgage market in 2013 will decrease from 2012 levels by approximately 19%, from an estimated \$2.03 trillion in 2012 to \$1.65 trillion in 2013, and that the amount of originations in the U.S. single-family mortgage market that are refinancings will decrease from an estimated \$1.48 trillion in 2012 to \$1.03 trillion in 2013.
+In the second quarter of 2013, refinancings comprised approximately 75% of our single-family business volume, compared with approximately 83% in the first quarter of 2013 and approximately 79% for all of 2012.

 Home Prices.
-We estimate that home prices on a national basis declined by an estimated 19.3% from their peak in the third quarter of 2006 to the first quarter of 2013, based on our home price index, but increased by an estimated 5.9% from the first quarter of 2012 to the first quarter of 2013.
-The percentage of loans in our single-family conventional guaranty book of business with an unpaid principal balance greater than the current estimated value of the underlying home decreased to 13% as of March 31, 2013 from 19% as of March 31, 2012.
-Although home price growth may not continue at 2012 levels, we expect that, if current market trends continue, home prices will increase on a national basis overall in 2013.
-Future home price changes may be very different from our expectations as a result of significant inherent uncertainty in the current market environment, including uncertainty about the effect of actions the federal government has taken and may take with respect to tax policies, spending cuts, mortgage finance programs and policies and housing finance reform; the management of the Federal Reserve's MBS holdings; the impact of those actions on and changes generally in unemployment and the general economic and interest rate environment; and the impact on the U.S. economy of global economic conditions.
-Because of these uncertainties, the actual home price changes we experience may differ significantly from our expectations.
+Based on our home price index, we estimate that home prices on a national basis increased by an estimated 5.9% in the first half of 2013.
+We expect home prices will continue to increase on a national basis for the remainder of 2013; however, we expect a slower rate of home price growth in the second half of the year as compared with the first half of the year.
+Future home price changes may be very different from our expectations as a result of significant inherent uncertainty in the current market environment, including uncertainty about the effect of recent and future changes in mortgage rates; actions the federal government has taken and may take with respect to tax policies, spending cuts, mortgage finance programs and policies and housing finance reform; the management of the Federal Reserve's MBS holdings; the impact of those actions on and changes generally in unemployment and the general economic and interest rate environment; and the impact on the U.S. economy of global economic conditions.
 We also expect significant regional variation in the timing and rate of home price growth.

 Credit Losses.
 Our credit losses, which include our charge-offs, net of recoveries, reflect our realization of losses on our loans.
 We realize losses on loans, through our charge-offs, when foreclosure sales are completed or when we accept short sales or deeds-in-lieu of foreclosure.
-We expect our credit losses to remain elevated in 2013 relative to pre-housing crisis levels.
-In addition, to the extent the slow pace of foreclosures continues in 2013, our realization of some credit losses will be delayed.
+We expect our credit losses will decrease in the future as a result of the higher credit quality of our new book of business, the decrease in our legacy book and anticipated positive home price growth, which reduces the level of defaults we expect on our new book of business and our legacy book, and lowers severity at the time of charge off.
+However, we continue to expect our credit losses to remain elevated in 2013 relative to pre-housing crisis levels.
+In addition, to the extent the slow pace of foreclosures continues in the second half of 2013, our realization of some credit losses will be delayed.